sourcegraph/handbook/content/departments/marketing/comms/index.md

 The Comms team is made up of the following functions & leads:

-- Global comms & public relations: Amie Rotherham
+- Comms, content, analyst relations: Amie Rotherham
-- Internal comms: Madison Clark
+- Global comms: Madison Clark
-- Social media: Bachi Degli-Innocenti
 - Field marketing & demand gen campaigns: Olivia Simpson

 ## Meet the team & what we do